OpenBioMaps/documentation/official_docs/en/api.rst

 form_id:        (put_data) set form id

-data:           (put data) JSON array of upload data
+data:           (put data) JSON array of uploaded data

 GET type scopes
 ...............
+get_project_vars

-get_project_vars: query general project variables (available for non logined users as well).
+ Query general project variables (also available for non-logged-in users).

  Additional parameters:

-     project [text]: if not set default is the *template* project
+ - project [text]: if not set default is the *template* project

  Returns:

- - project_url [url string]: web address of the project
+ - project_url [url string]: The web address of the project
- - project_description [text string]: short description of project
+ - project_description [text string]: Short description of the project
- - game [on/off]: game available for android mobile app
+ - game [on/off]: game available for Android mobile app
- - public_mapserv [url string]: url of publicly accessible map service
+ - public_mapserv [url string]: URL of publicly accessible map service
  - rserver_port [numeric]: numeric port number of R-Shiny server, accessible on project_url

-get_project_list: get list and basis info of database projects available on the server.
+get_project_list

+ Get a list and basic info on database projects available on the server.
+If a user is already logged in, get a list of those projects where the user has an account and where there are public query/upload interfaces.
+If the user is not logged in, query public projects only.

  Additional parameters:

-     only-project [text]: query project parameters only for the selected project, default is to query all accessible projects accessible [text]: all/**accessible**.
-If *accessible* parameter given and its value is "accessible" (default)
+ - only-project [text]: query project parameters only for the selected project, default is to query all accessible projects

-     - If user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
-     - If the user not logined, query public projects only.
+ - accessible [text]: all/**accessible**.
+If the *accessible* parameter is given and its value is "accessible" (default)

  Returns: